lit/lit.dev/packages/lit-dev-content/site/docs/v3/libraries/labs.md

 - Lit Labs projects are published under the `@lit-labs` npm scope.
 - Breaking changes are likely to occur more frequently than in non-labs packages, but they will still respect standard semantic versioning guildelines and all changes will be published to the CHANGELOG files.
 - While we strive to address all bugs in a timely fashion, bugs in non-labs projects typically receive higher priority than bugs in labs projects.
 - When a Lit Labs project is ready to graduate out of labs, we'll begin publishing it under the `@lit` scope.
-(For example, `@lit-labs/task` might graduate to `@lit/task`.)
+(For example, `@lit-labs/task` graduated to `@lit/task`.)
 Once a package graduates, its first version under the `@lit` scope will match that of the latest in `@lit-labs`—but only the `@lit` version will receive subsequent updates.
 - We may decide to deprecate a Lit Labs project.
 In such cases, we will notify the community, and a deprecation warning will be added to the npm package.
 The deprecated package will receive bug fix support for at least 6 months.
 A record of historical labs packages will be kept on this page.

 Feedback is currently being solicited on the following Labs packages: